NK2552003/ULTIMATE-MEDIA-DOWNLOADER/docs/CI_CD.md

 # CI/CD Guide

-This project ships two GitHub Actions workflows: a lightweight CI smoke test and a release pipeline that builds OS-targeted zip bundles with Python distributions attached to tagged releases.
+This project ships three GitHub Actions workflows: a lightweight CI smoke test, an auto-tag workflow, and a release pipeline that builds OS-targeted zip bundles with Python distributions attached to tagged releases.

 ## Workflows